How to Find Poker Freerolls Online

 Finding poker freeroll passwords

-One of the most unethical practices that has always disgusted me is the stealing of freeroll passwords from private communities, often to post on a leech website dedicated to these scummy practices.
+One of the most unethical practices that has always disgusted me is the stealing of poker freeroll passwords from private communities, often to post on a leech website dedicated to these scummy practices.

 Other desperate freeroll players see password freerolls in a tournament list, visit the community listed in the title, and pose as a member simply to get the password.
 What a bottom-feeding waste of time.